 Co-funded by the Erasmus+ Programme (Key Action 2: Strategic Partnerships for vocational education and training) of the European Commission and led by the Educational Research Institute from Poland the NQF-in project aimed to support to national governments, EU agencies and key stakeholders in developing policies on including non-formal VET qualification into NQFs.

-We have been working with IBE, Poland since 2012 and continue to be an active partner in ongoing Erasmus+ project activity.
+We have worked with IBE, Poland since 2012 through a range of European funded project activity.
 Acting as an international expert in relation to the EQF referencing report, we shared best practice from Scotland and Poland to support the report which went to the European Commission in May 2013 and was launched by the Polish Government in July 2013.
 SCQF Partnership Chief Executive Officer, Aileen Ponton spoke at the launch.
 In addition to this formal role we also provided bespoke support, including running workshops on credit rating, hosting Polish journalists and organising visits to the Scottish Qualifications Authority and colleges.
-We have also presented at a Polish conference on NQF’s as a tool for personal and labour market development and highlighted our work on employer engagement.
+We also presented at a Polish conference on NQFs as a tool for personal and labour market development and highlighted our work on employer engagement.

 SCQF Partnership CEO, Aileen Ponton was a Council member of the HKCAAVQ from 2009-2015 and in March 2012 we signed an MOU with the Government of HKSAR which was witnessed by the Minister in Parliament.
 As a result of that we ran a joint conference on credit transfer, articulation and progression and their place within a Qualifications Framework.
 This conference was held in March 2013 and was attended by Sir Andrew Cubie, Dr Janet Brown, Aileen Ponton and Julie Cavanagh.
 Attracting over 800 delegates over the course of the conference there was considerable interest in the Scottish approach.